thekennysong/Sticker-for-Carrot/README.md

 Sticker-for-Carrot
 ==================

 Used Skrollr.
 Thanks again for the chat!
-Forked from John Slipper. @Josh Rowley, I made another Skrollr website.
+Forked from John Slipper.
+Did not do much coding at all.
+More of a way to get a feel for Skrollr. @Josh Rowley, I made my own Skrollr website.
 Check out my newest repo.